k3s-io/cluster-api-k3s/README.md

 # Cluster API bootstrap provider k3s

-Cluster API bootstrap provider k3s (CABP3) is a component of [Cluster API](https://github.com/kubernetes-sigs/cluster-api/blob/master/README.md) that is responsible for generating a cloud-init script to turn a Machine into a Kubernetes Node; this implementation brings up [k3s](https://k3s.io/) clusters instead of full kubernetes.
+Cluster API bootstrap provider k3s (CABP3) is a component of [Cluster API](https://github.com/kubernetes-sigs/cluster-api/blob/master/README.md) that is responsible for generating a cloud-init script to turn a Machine into a Kubernetes Node; this implementation brings up [k3s](https://k3s.io/) clusters instead of full kubernetes clusters.

-CABP3 is the bootstrap component of Cluster API for k3s and brings the following CRDS:
+CABP3 is the bootstrap component of Cluster API for k3s and brings in the following CRDS and controllers:
 - k3s bootstrap provider (KThrees, KThreesTemplate)

 Once CABP3 is more stable, we will be working on a control plane component of Cluster API for k3s and bring the following CRD: